Daryl Dixon (economic writer): Career

 From 1978 until 1986, he was Policy Co-ordinator for the Social Welfare Policy Secretariat and continued as Head of this Policy Co-ordination Unit.
 Significant policy papers and reports include Alternative strategies to meet the income needs of the aged and Tax credits and reform of the tax and social security systems.

 From 1986, he has been an independent writer and consultant.
 He has worked for the Australian Commission for the Future comparing the savings policies of Australia and Singapore.

 Daryl also worked as a consultant to the Social Welfare Policy branch of the Brotherhood of St Laurence producing significant published discussion papers including The way ahead in fiscal policy.

 In 1986 Daryl began writing the many newspaper articles and published books on personal investment, taxation and superannuation for which he became widely known in Australia.

 In 1986 Daryl started Dixon Advisory, then Daryl Dixon Writer and Consultant.

 In 2007 there was a playful reference in The Canberra Times newspaper to his understanding of superannuation in Australia which claimed that there were only three people who really understood super in Australia – "one is dead, one went mad and the other is Daryl Dixon".
 (A play on words from Lord Palmerston who is reported to have said: “Only three people have ever really understood the Schleswig-Holstein business—the Prince Consort, who is dead, a German professor, who has gone mad, and I, who have forgotten all about it.")

 In 2012, The Strategic Super Investor magazine made Daryl the subject of their annual in Focus profile.

 Daryl Dixon continues to write for the Australian press on economic, superannuation and investment issues.

+Dixon Advisory collapsed in 2022 after multiple compensation claims and three legal actions were launched against it in the year prior.